SER515Team7/Evalu8/README.md

 # Evalu8

+Prerequisite

+Install mysql in your system and set your email ID and Password.

 Step 1 - Clone the Project and Import it to Eclipse/IntelliJ Step 2 - Update your application.properties file with the following details :